mrexitium/Exam-project-2016/README.md

 #### Step 8

-Livery page.
-Go to the livery page and put in text on the content box, and give it a thumbnail picture.
+Opstaldnings page.
+Go to the opstaldning page and put in text on the content box, and give it a thumbnail picture.

 #### Step 9

-Events page. @@@@ more content later
+Events page.
+For each event create a new post with the date as the title, the description as content, and a short description as the excerpt, remember to set a thumbnail picture aswell.
+The category of these posts must be ```competitions```.

 #### Step 10